scottbucher/BirthdayBot/README.md

 ![Quick Start](https://i.imgur.com/G0MYlA5.png)

-Birthday Bot will then know your time zone and will use this to know when to celebrate your birthday.
+Birthday Bot will then know when to celebrate your birthday and make an announcement at the appropriate time.

 ## Finding your time zone